pachyderm/ambient-music-generation/README.md

+To build our **ambient music generating** machine learning pipeline, we used [Pachyderm](https://docs.pachyderm.com/latest/getting_started/beginner_tutorial/) and the [Magenta Project Music Transformer](https://magenta.tensorflow.org/music-transformer).

-We used [Pachyderm](https://docs.pachyderm.com/latest/getting_started/beginner_tutorial/) to build our [Magenta Project Music Transformer](https://magenta.tensorflow.org/music-transformer) machine learning pipeline.
-Pachyderm makes it supremely simple to string together a bunch of loosely coupled frameworks into a smoothly scaling AI generating machine.
+Pachyderm makes it supremely simple to string together a bunch of loosely coupled frameworks into a smoothly scaling AI training platform.
 If you can package up your program in a Docker container you can easily run it in Pachyderm.

 In this section I walk through how to recreate the entire pipeline and train the model yourself.
 But you don’t have to do that if you don’t want to do it.